 Travelling with insurance has always been a wise thing to do.
 Although it’s never been the most exciting item on our holiday kit list, (among the sights we’ll see and foods we’ll taste).
 Travelling with insurance is important.

-Furthermore, now COVID exists, taking travel insurance on holiday should be one of the first things on our kit list.
-We might not anticipate catching COVID, before or during a trip.
-Neither will we consider the other things that could go wrong.
-A holiday’s supposed to be a way to escape any challenges at home after all.
-However, while mishaps are unlikely, the consequences of our holiday plans taking a turn for the worse can be serious.
+Although, COVID and travel restrictions no longer stop us from exploring, taking out suitable travel insurance for a holiday should still be first on our kit list.
+We might not anticipate becoming ill, before or during a trip.
+Neither will we consider the other things that could go wrong while away.
+A holiday’s supposed to be a way to escape any challenges at home after all!

 Are you aware of how a travel insurance policy works, what it covers, and its benefits?
 At Free Spirit, we’ve always believed that travel insurance should be an important part of our holiday preparation.
 There are many reasons why travel insurance is a good idea – we’ll explain all…